 Algae control helps prevent these environmental, health and safety impacts.
 Sustainable algae management aims to reduce the inflow of nutrients into the water body.
 Long-term success requires extensive changes in policies and human activities.
 So it can take many years to improve water quality significantly.

 Real-time monitoring of key water quality parameters and algae indicators helps prevent and predict the risk of algae growth.
-Monitoring phytoplankton dynamics like Chlorophyll-a, phycocyanin, Temperature, DO, pH, Turbidity, and Redox, allow forecasting harmful algal blooms.
+Monitoring phytoplankton dynamics like Chlorophyll-a, phycocyanin, Temperature, DO, pH, and Turbidity allow forecasting harmful algal blooms.
 The assessment is based on data about the concentration of algal biomass in a water body.

 Bloom assessment and prediction help select effective preventive methods.
 Short-term treatment methods for algae control include aeration, chemical/biological additives, or ultrasound technology.